-All the highlights were duly pointed out and noted, the churning waters of the mighty “Missasip,” the same of the great lady Colorado.
-I hung my legs over the edge of the Grand Canyon, stood in the center of the Four Corners, walked through ruins and remains, forts, reservations, conservations, burial grounds, caverns, played in the snow on various mountains, swam in the icy waters of their lakes and in the Pacific Ocean as well as the warmer waters of the Gulf of Mexico.
-I hiked through Yosemite, not the touristy part, lived in the desert for a time and grew to appreciate the solace of vast open spaces, being able to see the stars in the night sky and having an unobstructed view all the way to the horizon in the daylight.
+All the highlights were duly pointed out and noted, the churning waters of “the mighty Missasip,” the same of the Great Lady Colorado.
+I hung my legs over the edge of the grand canyon, stood in the center of the Four Corners, walked through ruins and remains, forts, reservations, conservations, burial grounds, caverns, played in the snow on a few mountains, swam in the icy waters of their lakes and in the Pacific Ocean as well as the warmer waters of the Gulf of Mexico.
+I hiked through Yosemite, not the touristy part, lived in the desert for a time, and grew to appreciate the solace of vast open spaces, being able to see the stars in the night sky and having an unobstructed view all the way to the Horizon in the daylight.

 My longing for roots undiminished, eventually I discovered that it really is true that home is where your heart is.
 They say it is in the center of one’s chest, but that’s just anatomy.
-For me, home has become my family, my husband, and my son.
-Home has become the quiet place where I can write, home has become the rail towns of the San Joaquin Valley and the mournful lullaby of the trains passing through in the night on their way to places unknown.
-What I gathered from the rootless existence of my youth, from the traveling carnival caravan of setting up and breaking camp, is that home is an undisclosed location carried within each of us, some place of memory, it is the only way to never be without one.
+For me, home has become my family, my husband, and my son, home has become the quiet place where I can write.
+Home has become the rail towns of the San Joaquin Valley and the mournful lullaby of the trains passing through in the night on their way to places unknown.
+What I gathered from the rootless existence of my youth, from the traveling carnival caravan of setting up and breaking camp, is that home is someplace of memory, an undisclosed location carried within each of us, it is the only way to never be without one.

 “Gypsy” was a nickname given to me by my grandfather during a time when I was continuously packing a bag to stay with one relative or another.
 As of 2019, this author’s lifetime total for changes of residence, over the course of three states and five decades, is over thirty.